ge1789/docs-adding-new-records/docs/adding-title-records.md

 The description of the steps is intended for people who are adding records by going through the *English Catalogue of Books* to find overlooked titles.

 1. Identify a candidate book which may need to be added though the *English Catalogue of Books* or other source.
-2. Ensure that the candidate book appears to be a first edition.
-If you are using the *English Catalogue of Books* look for a notation like "new edit." or "3rd edit.".
-If you see this, skip the title.
-3. Ensure that the publication location is in the British isles.
+2. Ensure that the publication location is in the British isles.
 If you are using the *English Catalogue of Books* look at the publisher on the right-hand side of the page.
 If the name of the publisher is listed (e.g., Bentley, Blackwood), you can safely assume that it is a British Isles publishers.
 However, if you see the name of a city outside the British Isles (e.g., "New York", "Detroit"), skip the title.
-4. Check the [ATCL database](https://www.victorianresearch.org/atcl) to see if the candidate book is already present.
+3. Check the [ATCL database](https://www.victorianresearch.org/atcl) to see if the candidate book is already present.
     - If the title is in the ATCL then the candidate book does not need to be entered.
     - If the title is not in the ATCL continue to the next step.
-5. Collect the following pieces of information about the title using the collection form, [`atcl-new-records-collection-form.csv`](atcl-new-records-collection-form.csv):
+4. Collect the following pieces of information about the title using the collection form, [`atcl-new-records-collection-form.csv`](atcl-new-records-collection-form.csv):
     - `source` and `source_page`: If you are locating titles using the *English Catalogue of Books* put "ECB" for `source` and indicate the page you are working on in the `source_page` column.
     - `author_last_name`: Enter the author's last name (or anonymous).
     - `title_main` and `title_sub`: Enter the main title and subtitle as they appear on the book's title page (if you have access to a digital surrogate) or as they appear on the relevant line in the *English Catalogue of Books*.